 Occasionally, for whatever reason, he never wrote up visits to some dancers, or if he did these notes do not survive.

 The accession of the Flett MSS onto the website is a major project.
 Material will be added in sections, beginning with information collected in England.
 The handlists will follow below but will thus be very skeletal for some time.
 In order to facilitate research in the meantime, we have uploaded a handlist of the written up versions of the Scottish material.
-Pdfs of the note are available via the same page.
+PDFs of the notes are available via the same page.

 There is a recorded talk by Joan Flett from 1993 about their fieldwork.